 - Frida and Diego to a lesser extent.

 - Mononymous Biopic Title: A first name variation.

 - My God, What Have I Done?: Frida, when she realizes she took part in ruining Leon's marriage.
 Likewise, Leon too.

-- My Sister Is Off-Limits!: Frida is at first reluctant but eventually complacent with the fact that Diego sleeps with many of his models even after she and him and married.
-When one of those models turns out to be one of Frida's sisters, it's the beginning of the end of her marriage to Diego.
+- My Sister Is Off-Limits!: Frida is at first reluctant but eventually complacent with the fact that Diego sleeps with many other women even after she and him married.
+But when one of those other women is one of Frida's sisters, it's the last straw beginnings the of the end of her marriage to Diego.